ASMP - Air-Sol Moyenne Portée

 At the beginning of 2000, 60 ASMP missiles (and 42 TN81 warheads) were allotted to Mirage 2000N planes belonging to the air force and 24 ASMP missiles (and 20 TN81 warheads) to the Super-Etendard of the air-naval service.

+The ASMP-A is now in operational service on Mirage 2000 and Rafale.
+The ASMPA was declared operational in 2009, with the last batch delivered in late 2011 by MBDA.
+The stock of 54 missiles was shared by FAS and Fanu.
+By 2018, the last Mirage 2000-N which carry a nuclear payload will be retired in favor of the Rafale with ASMPA missiles (AGM mean improved range).
 Following the orientations taken in strategic committee and ratified in the law of programming 1997-2002, the choice was made on a missile to ramjet called Improved ASMP or ASMPA (ASMP Amélioré) to succeed the current airborne component.
 The phase of feasibility the ASMPA program began at the end of 1997.
-The launching of the development is envisaged at the beginning of 2000 for a entry into service into 2010.
+The launching of the development was envisaged at the beginning of 2000 for a entry into service into 2010.

 |Weight||1,896 lb.
 (860 kg)|